simonemainardi/load_patstat/README.md

   -t: load small chunks of data for testing purposes
   -z: directory containing patstat zipped files shipped in DVDs (defaults to ./data)
   -o: output and error logs directory (defaults to ./)
+  -m: mysql data path (useful in combination with MyISAM engine)
+  -e: mysql engine (defaults to MyISAM)

 ```

+Since the 2018a release the preferred engine can now be used.
+The default engine is MyISAM. **Be sure to know the implications in preferring a specific engine**: import time, disk/cpu/memory usage can vary a lot, depending on your setup.

 Examples
 --------